engeir/slides/content/2023-03-24-egu-conference-supplementary.md

 ---
-title: Insensitivity of global temperature response to the magnitude of volcanic eruptions
+title: "Supplementary to: Insensitivity of global temperature response to the magnitude of volcanic eruptions"
 event: EGU General Assembly 2023
 author: Eirik R. Enger
 date: "2023-03-24"